 Health Services Research

 The Health Services Research Unit is interested in the organisation and delivery of health services and systems.
 We work to generate new knowledge to promote effectiveness, efficiency, equity and quality in health services, and to transfer this knowledge into improved policy and clinical practice.
-We undertake multi-disciplinary research in collaboration with researchers within and beyond the School of Public Health and Preventive Medicine.
+We undertake multi-disciplinary and mixed-methods research in collaboration with researchers, clinicians and industry within and beyond the School of Public Health and Preventive Medicine.

 Join our mailing list

 Receive updates on our seminars workshops and projects.